 The electoral register is a list of everyone who is entitled to vote.

-The register is published annually and was last published in February 2014.
 It is important that you register every year to ensure you get your vote.
 A canvass is normally carried out each year and you will receive a registration form to complete.

 If you have not received a form or mislaid it, you should contact us directly.
 It is an offence not to supply the information required, or to give false information.
 The maximum fine is £1,000.